jamesridgway/devdeck-key-light/README.md

 ## Controls

-* `KeylightToggleControl`
+* `key_light_toggle_control.KeylightToggleControl`

-   Can be used to toggle the state of an Elgato Key Light
+   Can be used to toggle the state of an Elgato Key Light.

+* `brightness.Increase`

+   Can be use to increase light brightness by a static amount.

+* `brightness.Decrease`

+   Can be use to decrease light brightness by a static amount.

 ## Configuration